Jessie Murph

 Jessie Murph (born September 22, 2004) is an American singer and songwriter.
 She was discovered after uploading vlogs and covers to TikTok and YouTube.
 Her music style spans multiple genres, with critics describing Murph's sound as a mix of elements from country, pop, and trap genres, while rooted in hip-hop.

 Murph gained popularity with the release of her RIAA certified hits singles "Always Been You" (2021), "Pray" (2022), "Heartbroken" with Thomas Wesley and Polo G (2023), "Wild Ones" with Jelly Roll (2023), and the top 20 single, "Blue Strips" (2025).
 As well, after working with mainstream artists such as Diplo, Lil Baby, Maren Morris, Gucci Mane, Teddy Swims, and Sexyy Red, among others.

 As of July 2025, Murph has released one mixtape Drowning (2023), and two studio albums, That Ain't No Man That's the Devil (2024) and Sex Hysteria (2025).

+Early life

+Murph was born in Clarksville, Tennessee to musician parents, and moved with them at age five to Alabama.
+The family first lived in Huntsville, Alabama before settling in nearby Athens.
+Murph became interested in music at a young age by listening to pop, hip hop, and country music.

+Throughout her upbringing, Murph felt alienated from the conservative southern culture of Alabama and got into trouble for the way she dressed and for posting videos of herself online performing songs with profanity.
+Murph later left Alabama as a teenager to relocate to Nashville, Tennessee and pursue a career in music, before later settling in Los Angeles.

 Career

 2021–2022: Debut single and breakthrough

 In 2021, she signed a record deal with Columbia Records and released her debut single "Upgrade".
 Later that year, her single "Always Been You" was her first to chart.
 Her song "Pray" charted in the UK at number 66 on March 3, 2022.